7AVoyage Planning for Vessels Intending to Navigate in Canada’s Northern Waters

 At present, less than 10% of Arctic waters are surveyed to modern standards.
 In addition, the mariner must be aware of the horizontal datum used for the chart.
 GPS positions can only be plotted directly on NAD 83 (equivalent to WGS 84) charts.
 For charts with other datums, the appropriate correction must be applied.
 Some Arctic charts do not have a reference datum and therefore no available corrections.
 In such cases, alternative sources of positional information should be used such as radar and visual lines of position when possible.
 It is always recommended that more than one means be used to fix a position.

 As always, mariners must use up-to-date nautical charts and nautical publications to plan each voyage.3 This includes making use of annual and monthly Notices to Mariners4 and northern Canada Sailing Directions5.
-Of particular note, given the challenges in Canada’s northern waters of charting, confirming chart anomalies, and servicing aids to navigation, mariners must ensure that all Notices to Shipping (broadcast and written) and NAVAREA warnings that are in force in the area are taken into account.
+Of particular note, given the challenges in Canada’s northern waters of charting, confirming chart anomalies, and servicing aids to navigation, mariners must ensure that all Navigational Warnings (broadcast and written) and NAVAREA warnings that are in force in the area are taken into account.
 Further information can be obtained from the Canadian Coast Guard (CCG)6.

 5Ice Advisory Service, NORDREG Reporting, and Sails Plans